 Consumer demand for seamless grocery shopping is growing rapidly, bringing about radical changes in the industry.
 Home delivery and click & collect operations are now “must-haves” for retail grocers.

 Considering the speed at which technology progress, it’s no surprise that grocery shopping is moving towards an omnichannel experience.
 According to a recent FMI/Nielsen survey, online grocery sales in the U.S. are forecasted to grow from just over $20 billion in 2016 to $100 billion by 2025.
 To enable delivery services, retailers will need to successfully integrate multichannel operations, through the online channel, and all the way to keeping food fresh during the last mile.

 How Last Mile Delivery System Can Solve the delivery challenges

-Although grocery chains will have to overcome a number of obstacles as they implement Omnichannel services, it doesn’t mean that the transformation to needs to be painful.
-While many grocery chains will be new to the delivery game, the main goal is always the same – provide customers with a seamless, efficient and enjoyable experience from the point of purchase and all the way to delivery.
+Although grocery chains will have to overcome several obstacles as they implement Omnichannel services, it doesn’t mean that the transformation needs to be painful.
+While many grocery chains will be new to the delivery game, the main goal is always the same – provide customers with a seamless, efficient, and enjoyable experience from the point of purchase and all the way to delivery.

 The Key Factor to go Omni-channel is Logistics Management.

 With grocery retailers now under pressure to rapidly evolve, most are considering how and when to build out their delivery operations.
 Their options, timing, value to customers need to be carefully assessed.
-This is especially true considering the fact that the expenses related to delivery operations will be greatest in the beginning.
+This is especially true because the expenses related to delivery operations will be greatest in the beginning.

 Key logistics management breakthroughs that make omnichannel experience better